Gyakobo/GoogleMapsExample/README.md

 1. **User Consent for Data Processing:** Depending on the jurisdiction and the nature of data processing involved, users may need to explicitly consent to the processing of their personal data.
 1. **Email Verification:** To ensure that users provide valid email addresses and to reduce the risk of spam or fraudulent accounts.
 1. **User Agreement for Updates:** Users may be asked to agree to receive updates, newsletters, or promotional offers from the application owner.

+## User License
+> Acceptable
+1. **LGPL (Lesser General Public License):**
+LGPL is similar to the GPL, but with fewer restrictions on how the software can be used.
+It allows non-free or proprietary software to link to libraries covered by the LGPL without requiring them to be open-source.

+2. **MIT License:**
+The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
+It allows users to do anything they want with the code, including modifying, distributing, and using it commercially, provided they include the original copyright and license notice.

+3. **Apache:**
+The Apache License is a permissive free software license written by the Apache Software Foundation.
+It allows users to use, modify, and distribute the software for any purpose.

+> Unacceptable
+1. **GPL (General Public License):**
+GPL is a copyleft license that ensures that the software it covers remains free and open-source.

+2. **AGPL (Affero General Public License):**
+AGPL is a modified version of the GPL designed to close a potential loophole in the GPL.
+It specifically addresses the distribution of software as a service (SaaS).

+3. **Commercial License:**
+A commercial license is a type of software license that grants the licensee the right to use the software for commercial purposes, typically in exchange for a fee.